weijuey/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The label requested does not currently exist in d'Intérieur
+The label requested does not currently exist in d'Intérieur.

   * To be added